Frances Negrón-Muntaner: Life and education

 Negrón-Muntaner was born in Santurce, Puerto Rico.
 She comes from a family of academics: both of her parents were professors at the University of Puerto Rico, Río Piedras.
 Her grandfather encouraged her to study film when she was a child.
 She obtained a Bachelor's in sociology at the University of Puerto Rico (1986), a Master in Visual Anthropology and a Master of Fine Arts in Film and Video at Temple University, Philadelphia (1991, 1994), and a Ph.D. in Comparative Literature from Rutgers University, New Brunswick (2000).
+In addition to her teaching excellence, Frances Negron-Muntaner has been lauded for her research contributions, receiving the prestigious Lenfest Award from Columbia University in 2012.
+Beyond her classroom, she has held leadership positions at the university, serving as a professor and Director of the Center for the Study of Ethnicity and Race from 2009 to 2016.

 Films

 Since the late 1980s, Negrón-Muntaner has been exploring issues of sexuality, colonialism, nationalism, and migration in Puerto Rican/Latino diasporic communities.
 In 1989, with Peter Biella she co-directed AIDS in the Barrio: Eso no me pasa a mí, an educational documentary about the situation of the Puerto Rican community in Philadelphia and their responses to the HIV/AIDS crisis.
 In 1994, she released the award-winning Brincando el charco: Portrait of a Puerto Rican (1995 Whitney Biennial, Audience Award at the 1995 San Juan CinemaFest and a Merit Selection at the 1995 Latin American Studies Association Film Festival), the first Puerto Rican film to examine issues of race, gender and homophobia in the context of migration.
 This documentary/fiction film is based on Negrón-Muntaner's experiences as a diasporic Puerto Rican lesbian artist and activist in Philadelphia and took five years to make.